 Best Electric Bikes Under $1,500

-$1,500 is a highly competitive budget to be in for an e-bike, therefore there is quite a good selection of good value bikes.
-It also happens to be one of the more popular budget where potential buyers are looking pay for an e-bike.
+$1,500 is a highly competitive price range to be in for an e-bike.
+Therefore, there is quite a good selection of high-value bikes.
+It also happens to be one of the more common amounts that potential buyers are looking to spend on an e-bike.

 - $1,000 eBike – Hub motor, Mechanical disc brakes, Single-speed/low-quality derailleur, aluminum/steel frame.